Click Here for Our Recommended Antivirus for Your Device

 Hanukkah vs Passover

 Passover is celebrated on the 15th day of Nisan.
-On contrary to Hebrew Bible, Jews settle in old Egypt when Jacob’s son Joseph founded one of the 12 Israelian tribes.
+Contrary to Hebrew Bible, Jews settled in old Egypt when Jacob’s son Joseph founded one of the 12 Israelian tribes.

 The Passover meal is popularly known as the seder.